tardate/LittleArduinoProjects/README.md

-# 433 Little Electronics and Arduino Projects
+# 434 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [AdjustablePowerSupplyKit](./Equipment/AdjustablePowerSupplyKit) - building a popular 30V/3A adjustable power supply kit, making an enclosure and testing.
+> Latest addition:sparkles: [BoldportClub/krell](./BoldportClub/krell) - building the Boldport Krell: a handheld DSP synthesiser built around a Microchip dsPIC and a design from madlab.

 Just my collection of electronics projects, many involving an Arduino in one way or another.